quiknick/SparkBox/README.md

 - NimBLE-Arduino 1.4.1
 - ArduinoJson 6.19.4
 - Heltec ESP 1.1.1 (only for Heltec boards)
+For Heltec WiFi v3 boards do not install ThingPulse SSD1306 driver 4.3.0 (ESP32)

 The program won't fit into a standard APP partition.
 The cure is easy though:
 - in Arduino IDE choose Tools->Partition Scheme->No-OTA(Large APP), or something that gives you around 2MB APP partition along with enough (also 2MB) of SPIFFS space, cause presets are stored there.